A man with a beard popping his head out from in front of a computer.

 Some people manage to obtain company credit cards earlier, but they are typically unsecured credit cards, meaning you must deposit the entire credit amount in the bank as collateral.

 If you can’t secure a credit card for your company, consider applying for a personal credit card and using it for company expenses.
+But use that card only for company expense.

 Paying Taxes